New Catholic Encyclopedia: Jubilee Volume

 The second part offers various sections (e.g. "Magisterial Documents", "People and Places, Institutions and Events"), the content for each of which is arranged with entries in alphabetical order.

 At times listed as volume 20 of NCE1, it was envisioned by the editor "not so much as a supplement to the original edition as a propaedia, a preamble, to the revised edition of the NCE", which was to follow a year later.
-Some of the material of the Jubilee Volume appeared in later supplements, notably the 2010 supplement to NCE2 (see next section).
+Some of the material of the Jubilee Volume appeared in later supplements, notably the 2010 supplement to NCE2.

 Second edition

-The second edition of the NCE (NCE2), incorporating material from the original edition and its supplements, along with further additions and revisions, was published by Gale Publishing in 2002.
-It was published in fourteen volumes, with the fifteenth volume being a cumulative index to the entire encyclopedia.
-Later supplemental volumes appeared for this second edition.
+The second edition of the New Catholic Encyclopedia (NCE2) incorporated material from the original first edition of 1967 and its supplements of the 1970s, 1980s and 1990s, along with further additions and revisions.
+It was published in 2002 by Gale Publishing in 14 volumes, with a fifteenth volume consisting of a cumulative index to the entire encyclopedia.
+Supplemental volumes later appeared for this second edition.

-In addition to the hundreds of new signed articles on a wide variety of topics, the second edition also featured biographies of contemporary religious figures; thousands of photographs, maps and illustrations; and some updated bibliographical citations.
-The photographs remained black and white.
+In addition to the hundreds of new signed articles on a wide variety of topics, the 2002 edition also featured biographies of contemporary religious figures; thousands of photographs, maps and illustrations; and some updated bibliographical citations.
+The photographs remained printed in black and white.

+The original volumes of NCE2 are: